Summary

 Extend

 Explain to students that the case Worcester v.
 Georgia was decided by the Supreme Court.
-Remind them that the Supreme Court is the most powerful court in the country and is made up of nine justices, or judges, whereas the lower courts hear cases that are determined by a single judge.
+Remind students that the Supreme Court is the most powerful court in the United States and is made up of nine justices, or judges, as opposed to lower courts, in which cases are determined by a single judge.

-After the video, ask students to turn to an Elbow Partner, and discuss the following questions based on the video: 1) What is the role of a judge?
-2) Why is the judicial branch important?
-After 1–2 minutes, call on students to share out with the whole class.
+After students watch the video, display slide 11.
+Ask students to turn to an Elbow Partner and discuss two questions based on the video: What is the role of a judge?
+Why is the judicial branch important?
+Allow 1–2 minutes for discussion, then call on students to share their thoughts with the whole class.

-After students have formed groups according to their opinions, invite them to discuss the reasons for their choice.
-Together, each group should come up with a response that justifies their beliefs to share with the class.
+Have students discuss the reasoning for their choice with the others gathered around their same poster.
+The members of each group should work together to come up with a response that justifies their choice.
+Invite groups to share their reasoning with the class.

 Evaluate